Tricks of the trade

-First of all you need some facial hair, so I would let it grow for a day or two.
-You could take a picture like I did and try to visually figure out the direction of you facial hair.
-You could also print out a facial diagram like this one and pencil in the direction.
+First of all, you need some facial hair, so I would let it grow for a day or two.
+You could take a picture as we did and try to visually figure out the direction oyourou facial hair.
+You could also print out a facial diagram and pencil in the direction.
 Just run your fingers along your face to determine the direction.
 You are looking for the opposite direction of your smoothest pass.

 - Careful Preparation